sveltejs/svelte/packages/svelte/messages/client-errors/errors.md

 This restriction only applies when using the `experimental.async` option, which will be active by default in Svelte 6.

+## snippet_renderer_mismatch

+> A snippet created in a component with a custom renderer cannot be rendered by a different renderer

 ## state_descriptors_fixed

 > Property descriptors defined on `$state` objects must contain `value` and always be `enumerable`, `configurable` and `writable`.